kebasaa/Parrot-Sequoia-access/README.md

 adb shell
 ```

 You are now root on the Sequoia with full write permissions on the built-in Sequoia shell (Ash).

+### SSH

-You can now change the root password, which will give you SSH access:
+Use ADB or Telnet to access the shell.
+You can now change the root password, which will give you SSH access. **WARNING:** Some processes will not work if a root password is set.
+Do this at your own risk:

 ```bash
 passwd
 ```

-Then, in a new shell, through connect through SSH:
+Then, in a new shell, connect through SSH:

 ```bash
 ssh -o HostKeyAlgorithms=+ssh-rsa root@192.168.47.1
 ```

 ## Firmware downgrade

-I NEED HELP WITH THIS.
-I have no clue how to do it.
+The Parrot Sequoia checks the firmware version of files that are placed in its memory.
+If the firmware is the same or lower than that already installed, the firmware file will be deleted and nothing happens.

+At this point, doing a firmware downgrade does not seem possible.
+If anyone has information on this, I would appreciate it.

-The following commands trigger a firmware update (but not a downgrade)
+*NOTE:* The following commands trigger a firmware update (but not a downgrade)
 ```bash
 pinst_trigger 1
 reboot; exit